briansdenny/briandenny.net-site/content/project/jSign WF content/index.md

 - Identified **core user tasks** in jSign and created an article topic list
 - Created and distributed **microcontent writing guidelines** to ensure consistency and fit for Whatfix
 - Led **peer review sessions** to align style and structure across the team
-- Created Whatfix **display rules and widgets** to house and trigger articles contextually in-app
+- Created Whatfix **display rules and widgets** to house and trigger content contextually in-app
 - Finalized and deployed each article using Whatfix’s authoring tools and targeting logic

-### ✍️ Microcontent Guidelines Highlights
+### ✍️ High-Level Microcontent Guidelines Highlights

-- Keep writing concise — assume UI elements are partially self-explanatory
+- Keep writing concise (assume UI elements are partially self-explanatory)
-- No screenshots or tables (widget space constraints)
+- Avoid screenshots, tables, or nested bullet points (widget space constraints)
-- No nested bullet points or internal links between Whatfix articles
-- Include external links only (e.g. to full-length docs)
+- Include link to original articles (offer fallback for users who want it)

 {{% callout note %}}
-While Whatfix doesn’t support linking between articles, I added links to the original help documentation to aid users needing more context.
+The writing guidelines created for this project became the foundation for future microcontet Whatfix efforts across other apps in the organization.
 {{% /callout %}}

 ### 📌 Representative Content